iliadsh/RavenM/README.md

 ## This mod is very <b>W.I.P.</b> There are a lot of bugs and opportunities to crash, so please report anything you find!

-# Building
-There are several dependencies on game assemblies located in `Ravenfield/ravenfield_Data/Managed/`.
-To resolve them, create a `libs/` folder in the root folder and place the following assemblies there:
-- Assembly-CSharp.dll
-- Assembly-CSharp-firstpass.dll
-- netstandard.dll
-- UnityEngine.dll
-- UnityEngine.AnimationModule.dll
-- UnityEngine.AssetBundleModule.dll
-- UnityEngine.AudioModule.dll
-- UnityEngine.CoreModule.dll
-- UnityEngine.ImageConversionModule.dll
-- UnityEngine.IMGUIModule.dll
-- UnityEngine.InputLegacyModule.dll
-- UnityEngine.PhysicsModule.dll
-- UnityEngine.UI.dll
-- UnityEngine.UIModule.dll

-Afterwards, you should be able to build the project as normal.
-Visual Studio 2019+ is recommended. .NET 4.6 is required.

 # Installing

 <b>Important Note:</b> RavenM does not support BepInEx version 6.
 Please ensure to install the latest version of BepInEx 5.x.x to complete the installation.